What is the Art Action Academy?

 - Mapping: Using goal setting strategies a, participants work in small groups to create a visual map of a campaign, incorporating three different paths – known, utopian, artistic.

-- Tests: Every school has tests, and the AAA is no exception.
-The “Tests” in the AAA are scenarios – real-life ones brought in by participants, vetted and selected by the directors – in which we collectively brainstorm artistic campaigns in actual situations.
+- Tests: Every school has tests, and the Arts Action Academy is no exception.
+The “Tests” in the Arts Action Academy are scenarios – real-life ones brought in by participants, vetted and selected by the directors – in which we collectively brainstorm artistic campaigns in actual situations.

 - Evaluation: Application of appropriate methods and scales to evaluate the efficacy of artistic campaigns.
 This includes simple metrics like increased participation in actions, media coverage of campaigns, and discernable impact on campaign objectives.
 But we also stress the importance of recognizing the less immediately discernable: from increased flexibility in tactical thinking and improvements in organizer morale to transformations in public consciousness and cementing political gains through cultural “normalization.”